ridgesecurity/ridge-tool/README.md

 ### Certificate Setup

 You must install the Ridge ca.crt certificate on your device to be able to capture secure HTTPS traffic.
-First, set up the proxy in RdigeBot.
+First, set up the proxy in RidgeBot.
 Then follow the instructions below to install the required security certificate on the target devices.

 #### Mac